richlamdev/ansible-desktop-ubuntu/README.md

   * technically there are built-in methods to run apt and snap update daily (unattended-upgrades), however, none of those methods seem to work.
     This primitive implementation achieves a similar effect.
-  * This role is for any desktop/laptop that requires operating 24/7.
+  * This role is for any desktop/laptop that operates 24/7.
-  * unfortunately there is no method to ensure reboots are triggered when required
+  * There is a basic script to check if a reboot is required, which is scheduled to run daily at 0400hrs.(checks for presence of /var/run/reboot-required)

 * aws
   * installs [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)